odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 Ensure that you have successfully completed the [Simple Install](../../simple-install.md).
 At this point you should have all your pods running.

-Firstly you will need to do a port forward
+To use the Ecosystem UI you will need to forward a port so that he browser can communicate with Egeria.
+At a Terminal run:
 ```
 kubectl port-forward service/base-presentation 8091:8091
 ```